Manuel Castells: Early life

-Early Education and Activism
+Early education and activism

 Castells completed his secondary education in Barcelona.
 He was a strong student, and in 1958, he completed his course of study two years early, at the age of sixteen.
 The same year, He continued his education at the University of Barcelona, where he studied both Law and Economics.

 Beyond these subjects, Castells was also interested in literature and the theatre.
 However, the oppressive Franco government cracked down on students’ self-expression.
 Theatre performances were censored and student journals were shut down.
 This motivated Castells to join the anti-Franco movement in 1960 at age 18.
 He was one of very few students to engage in this kind of activism, largely because it was highly illegal and dangerous.
 Secrecy was imperative.
 Castells joined an opposition group of diverse ideologies called the Workers Front of Catalonia.
 From there, he coupled his formal education with copious amounts of reading to supplement his activism.
 Among many other topics, Castells involved himself in the exploration of Marxist and anarchist theory.
-In May 1962, Castells’ activism led him to participate in a strike.
+In May 1962, Castells' activism led him to participate in a strike.
 Its goal was to protest the iron-fisted government and stand in solidarity with exploited miners in the Asturias region of Spain.
-This resulted in many of Castells’ friends being arrested and beaten.
+This resulted in many of Castells' friends being arrested and beaten.
 Fortunately, Castells was able to escape to France, but without the social support he had access to in Spain.
 As a result, he was not able to complete his degree at the University of Barcelona.
 Following his escape, a fellow resistance member assisted him in achieving political refugee status, and he travelled to Paris.

 In Paris, at the age of 20, he completed his degree, and then progressed to the University of Paris, where he earned a doctorate in Sociology.
 Castells graduated from the Sorbonne in 1964 and received his PhD from the University of Paris in 1967.

-Catalan Identity
+Catalan identity

 Castells identifies as Catalan largely because of his connection to Barcelona, which is recognized as the center of the Catalan movement for independence.
 He spent a large portion of his adolescence there, completing his secondary and beginning his college education at the University of Barcelona.
 Castells also traces his paternal lineage to the city.
-This aspect of Castells’ identity is related to his resistance to Franco’s oppressive regime.
-The Catalan language was not taught at school under Franco and Castells’ family, being from a Spanish speaking region of Spain, did not speak it.
+This aspect of Castells' identity is related to his resistance to Franco's oppressive regime.
+The Catalan language was not taught at school under Franco, and Castells' family, being from a Spanish speaking region of Spain, therefore did not speak it.
 However, he took the initiative to teach the language to himself while at University, which he states has helped him feel more connected to his Catalan identity.
 Castells is a Catalan nationalist, but not a separatist.
 He has expressed support for the Catalan Socialist Party.